British phone maker Wileyfox in administration as it looks for funding

-Wileyfox CEO Michael Coombes confirmed the move to CNET over email, with Andronikou and Hosking, who work for business advisory firm Quantuma, verifying that Coombes had called them in as administrators.

-Wileyfox hit major funding issues when its Russian backer was restricted from lending money abroad by the Central Bank of Russia, Andronikou said in an email.
-"The purpose of the administration is to restructure the Wileyfox Group, reduce it's cost base in Europe and to ensure its long term future across all the markets it operates in," added Coombes.
+Andronikou and Hosking, who work for business advisory firm Quantuma, confirmed in an email that Coombes had called them in.
+Andronikou said Wileyfox hit major funding issues when its Russian backer was restricted from lending money abroad by the Central Bank of Russia.

 Six core staff remain at the company to help the administrators assess whether the business can remain viable, while 20 others have been made redundant.